RedHatGov/service-mesh-workshop-dashboard/workshop/content/lab2.1_userprofile.md

 You are ready to build the application.

 Use a [BuildConfig][1] to build the application image.
-A 'BuildConfig' template was already created for you.
+A `BuildConfig` template was already created for you.

 <blockquote>
 <i class="fa fa-terminal"></i>